LMH01/MGT2_Mod_Tool/docs/features.md

     - It is possible to generate a sheet with the perfect game sliders and genre combinations.
 This sheet is generated live from the game files so it is even supported to get help information for custom genres.
     - To properly view the file a text editor with markdown support (like `VS Code`) or a browser plugin is required.
     - [Example](media/help_sheet.md)
+  - Big thanks goes out to ``Ali`` from the MGT2 discord who helped me figure out the formula on how the game calculates the design sliders between genre and sub-genre.
 - **Other**
     - You can open the MGT2 folder with the click of one button